awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/cloud-watch-events.md

 1. Select a log stream to view the event data\.
 The data is displayed, similar to the following:
 ![\[Viewing event data for Amazon EC2 Auto Scaling in CloudWatch Logs.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/auto_scaling_event_data.png)

+## Creating EventBridge rules for instance refresh events<a name="monitor-events-eventbridge-sns"></a>

+This section shows you how to create a rule that notifies you whenever a checkpoint is reached during an instance refresh\.
+The procedure for setting up email notifications through Amazon SNS is included\.
+To use Amazon SNS to send email notifications, you must first create a *topic* and then subscribe your email addresses to the topic\.

+### Create an Amazon SNS topic<a name="eventbridge-sns-create-topic"></a>

+ An SNS topic is a logical access point, a communication channel that your Auto Scaling group uses to send the notifications\.
+You create a topic by specifying a name for your topic\.

+When you create a topic name, the name must meet the following requirements:
++ Between 1 and 256 characters long
++ Contain uppercase and lowercase ASCII letters, numbers, underscores, or hyphens

+For more information, see [Creating an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.

+### Subscribe to the Amazon SNS topic<a name="eventbridge-sns-subscribe-topic"></a>

+To receive the notifications that your Auto Scaling group sends to the topic, you must subscribe an endpoint to the topic\.
+In this procedure, for **Endpoint**, specify the email address where you want to receive the notifications from Amazon EC2 Auto Scaling\.

+For more information, see [Subscribing to an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-subscribe-endpoint-to-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.

+### Confirm your Amazon SNS subscription<a name="eventbridge-sns-confirm-subscription"></a>

+Amazon SNS sends a confirmation email to the email address you specified in the previous step\.

+Make sure that you open the email from AWS Notifications and choose the link to confirm the subscription before you continue with the next step\.

+You will receive an acknowledgment message from AWS\.
+Amazon SNS is now configured to receive notifications and send the notification as an email to the email address that you specified\.

+### Route events to your Amazon SNS topic<a name="eventbridge-sns-create-rule"></a>

+Create a rule that matches selected events and routes them to your Amazon SNS topic to notify subscribed email addresses\.

+**To create a rule that routes events to your Amazon SNS topic**

+1. Open the Amazon EventBridge console at [https://console\.aws\.amazon\.com/events/](https://console.aws.amazon.com/events/)\.

+1. In the navigation pane, under **Events**, choose **Rules**\.

+1. In the **Rules** section, choose **Create rule**\.

+1. Enter a name and description for the rule\.

+1. For **Define pattern**, do the following:

+   1. Choose **Event Pattern**\.

+   1. For **Event matching pattern**, choose **Pre\-defined by service**\.

+   1. For **Service provider**, choose **AWS**\.

+   1. For **Service Name**, choose **Auto Scaling**\.

+   1. For **Event type**, choose **Instance Refresh**\.

+   1. By default, the rule matches any Auto Scaling group in the Region\.
+To make the rule match a specific Auto Scaling group, choose **Specific group name\(s\)** and select one or more Auto Scaling groups\.

+1. For **Select event bus**, choose **AWS default event bus**\.
+When an AWS service in your account emits an event, it always goes to your account's default event bus\.

+1. For **Target**, choose **SNS topic**\.

+1. For **Topic**, select the Amazon SNS topic that you created\.

+1. For **Configure input**, choose the input for the email notification\.

+1. Choose **Create**\.